spessasus/spessasynth_lib/docs/sequencer/index.md

 ```
 - `midiBuffers` - an array of the MIDI files to play.
 Either `MIDI` or objects with two properties:
   - `binary`: the `ArrayBuffer` representation of the file.
 It can be mixed up.
-  - `altName` - alternative name of the sequence if it doesn't have one.
+  - `fileName` - alternative name of the sequence if it doesn't have one.
 It cn be undefined.
 - `synth` - the synthetizer to use.
 An instance of the [`WorkletSynthesizer` class](../synthesizer/basic-synthesizer.md).
 - `options` - an optional `Object` with options for the sequencer (all of them are optional as well as the object itself)
   - `skipToFirstNoteOn` - a `boolean` indicating if the sequencer should skip to the first note on.
 Defaults to `true`.